microchip-pic-avr-examples/avr16eb32-cnano-fsk-mcc/README.md

 | PA5 | Digital output |    Demodulated binary data   |
 | PA6 | Digital output |Toggle on TCE0 interrupt event|

-**Note:** Only PC1, PC2, PA0 and PA1 are actually needed for the application.
+**Note:** Only PC1, PC2, PA0 and PA1 are needed for the application.
 The rest of the pins are used to observe the modulation and demodulation processes.

   <br><img src="images/pin_grid_view.PNG" width="600">
   <br><img src="images/pins.PNG" width="600">

-The Xplained Pro Extension header on the Curiosity Nano Base is used to connect the two AVR16EB32 Curiosity Nano boards.
+The Xplained Pro Extension header on the Curiosity Nano Base is used to connect the two AVR16EB32 CNANO boards.
 <br><img src="images/xplained_pro_extension.PNG" width="300">

 ## Demo